 The for loop in C++ is used to execute execute some statements repetitively until the given condition is true.
 The for loop is mainly used to perform repetitive tasks.

-Syntax of for Loopfor(initialization; condition; update) { /* code to be executed */ }For Example:
+/* code to be executed */

 For Example: